nebari-dev/nebari-mlflow-plugin/README.md

 - [License](#license)

 ## Introduction
-This MLflow extension supports "Azure", "GCP", and "local" Nebari deployments, and aims to eventually support Nebari deployments on "AWS" and "existing" k8s clusters as well.
+This MLflow extension supports "AWS", "Azure", "GCP", and "local" Nebari deployments.
 It provides a robust, collaborative environment for AI/ML professionals to manage experiments, track metrics, and deploy models.

 ### Features
 **Centralized Artifact Repository**: Store and manage all your metrics, parameters, and artifacts in a single location, accessible across the multi-tenant platform.